 The guide will give you a thorough gear check before departure to ensure you are adequately equipped for both the hot and cold of a mountain environment.

-8am gear check at our office, 30 Murray Place, Lake Tekapo.
+8am gear check at Alpine Recreation's Edelweiss Lodge, 8 Erebus Place, Lake Tekapo.

-The guide takes us by minivan to Mount Cook (about 1 hour).
-We transfer to a 4WD vehicle and drive as far as possible up the old Ball Hut Road, parallel to the Tasman Glacier.
+Drive to Mount Cook (about 1 hour), transfer to 4WD vehicle and drive as far as possible up the old Ball Hut Road, parallel to the Tasman Glacier.
 The effects of glacial recession are very evident as we hike beside the lateral moraine.
-From Ball Shelter, we climb 850m up the Ball Ridge to Caroline Hut at 1820m/6000ft, perched right opposite the awe-inspiring Caroline Face of Mount Cook.
+Climb up onto Ball Ridge and along to Caroline Hut at 1800m/6000ft, perched right opposite the awe-inspiring Caroline Face of Aoraki Mount Cook.
 The panorama includes Aoraki Mount Cook and Mount Tasman, all the mountains adjoining the Tasman Glacier, and Lake Pukaki.

-Learn basic mountaineering techniques, using crampons and ice-axe.
+Practice basic mountaineering techniques, using crampons and ice-axe.
 Climb Kaitiaki Peak (2222m/7290ft) south of Ball Pass and take in the dramatic views of the South Ridge of Aoraki.
+Maybe explore a crevasse on the Ball Glacier.
 Back at Caroline Hut take time to watch the sun set on Mt Tasman and the ice avalanches thunder down the Caroline Face.
-(6 hours return.)

 Access to Caroline Hut on Day 1 is subject to safe snow and weather conditions.
 The professional judgement of your guide will take into account all factors, including client fitness for the conditions.
 Please see our Bad Weather Policies.

 Alpine Recreation provides helmets, harnesses, crampons and ice-axes.
 Outdoor clothing, packs and boots can also be provided at no extra cost if necessary.
-Ball Pass Summit Clothing & Equipment list.
+Please see the equipment list for further details.